Residential Treatment Centers

 Certain criteria must be met before an individual is admitted into a 30, 60, or 90-day addiction treatment program.
 The consideration for inpatient rehabilitation treatment will involve a pre-screening process followed by a diagnosis from an onsite medical doctor as well as numerous diagnostic assessments performed when the individual presents for treatment services.

 This is done to make sure the individual is matched to the appropriate level of care for their individual needs so that the individual can also get the most out of the treatment services.
 Typically, an individual must have a substance use disorder to qualify for residential treatment.

-Most, people begin treatment services by attending a detoxification program and then step down into a residential treatment setting once medical detox is completed.
+Most, people begin treatment services by attending a detoxification program and then step down into a residential treatment setting once the medical detox is completed.
 People must be medically stable before they enter an inpatient rehabilitation level of care for treatment.
-If a person is addicted to physiological dependent substances, then they will require the assistance of a medical detoxification treatment program before residential treatment.
+If a person is addicted to physiologically dependent substances, then they will require the assistance of a medical detoxification treatment program before residential treatment.

 Medical detox helps a person manage physical withdrawal symptoms and stabilizes an individual so that the next level of addiction treatment services can be experienced.
 Detox is the first stage of treatment.
 Detoxification is a process that helps a person eliminate toxic, addictive substances from one’s body.

 People that use addictive substances like alcohol or drugs need the assistance of a medical detox program to minimize the acute effects of physiological signs and symptoms of withdrawal when a person begins to stop using alcohol or drugs.
 It can be potentially dangerous to stop using some addictive substances without the help of a medical detoxification treatment program.